 Targeting Options Should Be Your Best Friend – Not Your Worst Enemy

 It’s no surprise that as a digital marketing agency, we love us some Facebook ads – especially, when it comes to our niche healthcare clients, such as spine surgeons or aesthetic medicine practitioners.
-The thing about these ads though, is that truly knocking them out of the park can be a tricky process.
+The thing about these ads, though, is that truly knocking them out of the park can be tricky.

 From ad creative and frequency to campaign strategy and reporting, there’s a whole lot of work that goes into successfully advertising on Facebook.
 But, here’s the honest truth: none of these things matter if you’re not getting your ads in front of the right people.

 When working with niche clients like specialty medical practices, targeting can either be your best friend or your worst enemy.
 Not surprisingly, we like to make it the former.

 So, how do you ensure you’re using a successful strategy for Facebook ads?
 Here’s our top targeting advice when it comes to Facebook ads for medical practices.

 Targeting by Life Events

 Targeting by traditional demographics such as age, gender, location, and ethnicity is kind of a given.
 But, there are more niche demographics that you could be missing out on.
 One of these is life events.
 When you think about your patients, are there specific events they all have in common?

 For example, maybe you offer aesthetic services that are typically favored by brides-to-be, new moms or recent divorcees.
 Look for major life events that your current patients have in common and take note of how that could affect your targeting options.
 Speaking of current patients…

 If you have already found success with a certain audience, why aren’t you going after people who are just like them?
 Enter: Look-a-like Audiences.
 Targeting by Lookalike Audiences is a way to reach new potential patients who would be interested in your services because they’re similar to your existing patients.